pdxiv/basset-lang/docs/Bytecode_Reference.md

 ## Overview

-This document provides a comprehensive reference for all bytecode opcodes used in the BASIC virtual machine.
+This document provides a comprehensive reference for all bytecode opcodes used in the Basset BASIC virtual machine.
 Each instruction is documented with its hex value, operand requirements, stack effects, and semantic behavior.

 ## Instruction Format